omega8cc/boa/DIFFERENT30Y.md

 ## Support for legacy Drupal versions

 While Drupal 7 users were largely abandoned by core developers without an upgrade path to Drupal 8 and beyond, we still fully support Pressflow 6 and Drupal 7.
-We even maintain our own improved core forks, provide Drupal 7 LTS, and made Drupal 7 compatible with PHP 8.4 ages ago.
+We even maintain our own improved core forks, provide Drupal 7 LTS, and made Drupal 7 compatible with the latest PHP 8.5.
 Make your legacy Drupal sites **Fast and Secure** with our [**Basic Hosted Plans &raquo;**](https://omega8.cc/basic)

 ## Support for Ægir 3 and Drupal 11+